 What Can An Adult With Anxiety Expect From EMDR?

 Eye Movement Desensitisation and Reprocessing (EMDR) psychotherapy is a powerful tool used by therapists to assist adults with anxiety.
 This type of counselling differs from traditional psychotherapies as it uses cognitive behavioural therapy along with eye movements or other forms of rhythmic, left-right stimulation.
 The therapist works closely with the adult suffering from anxiety to determine which type of EMDR would be most beneficial for their situation.
-Once a treatment plan is established, the therapist may use this type of psychotherapy to help reduce overall stress levels, decrease negative thoughts and behaviours, and promote healthy emotional regulation.
+Once a treatment plan is established, the counsellor may use this type of psychotherapy to help reduce overall stress levels, decrease negative thoughts and behaviours, and promote healthy emotional regulation.
 Through EMDR, adults struggling with anxiety can begin to heal and make positive changes in their life.

 What Are The Benefits Of EMDR For An Adult With Anxiety?

-EMDR psychotherapy is a technique used by therapists to help adults with anxiety.
+EMDR psychotherapy is a technique used by counsellors to help adults with anxiety.
 By implementing eye-movement desensitization and reprocessing (EMDR), psychotherapists can assist their clients in processing distressing memories, managing emotions, and reducing physical symptoms of anxiety.
-During treatment, the therapist will guide the client through regulated eye movements while they bring up difficult memories in order to fixate on an anxiety-triggering event and make connections during the trauma.
+During treatment, the counselor will guide the client through regulated eye movements while they bring up difficult memories in order to fixate on an anxiety-triggering event and make connections during the trauma.
 The benefits include engaging in healthier relationships, decreased fear of triggers, improved concentration, and elevated moods.
 In conclusion, psychotherapy with EMDR is a powerful tool for adults to cope with anxiety and move towards a life of well-being and resilience.

 How Long Will EMDR Take To Work For An Adult Suffering/Dealing With Anxiety?